 Emergency Fluid Therapy

-Injuries with blood loss, exhaustion, acute rhabdomyolysis, and overheating are conditions that require emergency fluid replacement.
-Fluids can be administered for maintenance purposes, when fluid intake is physically not possible, or for replacement purposes when excessive losses have been incurred or ongoing losses are anticipated.
+Conditions that may require emergency fluid replacement include injuries with concurrent blood loss, exhaustion, acute rhabdomyolysis, hyperthermia, and circulatory shock secondary to systemic illness.
+Fluids may be needed for maintenance purposes when oral intake is physically not possible.
+Replacement fluids are required when excessive losses have been incurred or ongoing fluid losses anticipated.

 |PrintOpen table in new window

 Ongoing losses are difficult to estimate, because losses from the GI tract are hard to measure.
 The equine GI tract secretes and resorbs the equivalent of the extracellular fluid volume (~30% of body wt) on a daily basis.
 If small intestinal ileus or obstruction is present, the amount of gastric reflux obtained can be easily quantitated to gauge losses.
 If the large intestine is not resorbing water (eg, diarrhea), fluid losses can be significant but difficult to measure.
 With severe diarrhea, ~50% of the extracellular fluids can be lost daily.